 “Since we started, the motorcycle industry has grown a lot, making the quality of bikes go up and the amount of people who pay attention to them,” says Thor Drake, an organizer of the event.
 (Drake also owns Northeast Portland’s coffee shop/biker gear store See See Motorcycles.)
 “I’m proud to say we are the biggest show of its kind in the world. … I have been to many similar shows and I always try to make ours bigger and better.”

-The festival’s most popular race, The One Pro Race, occurred Saturday, Feb.
-10, at the Salem Indoor Speedway.
+In 2019, the show featured more than 30 artists, 45 endors, 160 bike builders, bands and racing.
+“It’s a motorcycle circus,” Drake says.
+The festival’s most popular race, The One Pro Race, usually takes place at the Salem Indoor Speedway.
 Located about an hour south of Portland, the site is called the “fastest indoor track in the USA.”
-Stakes were high; the winner went home with $10,000 in prize money.
+Stakes are high; the winner usually goes home with thousands in prize money.

-Throughout the festival, vendors offered up some of Portland’s finest craft beer, coffee, wine and food.
-Attendees grubbed on food by Chicken & Guns, Pine State Biscuits, Olympia Provisions and (of course) See See Motor Coffee Co.
-Local bands and DJs, including Dennis Dread, Audios Amigos, PUSHY, Acid Wash, Atomic Rust and Savage Family (just to name a few), performed throughout the weekend.
+Throughout the festival, vendors offer up some of Portland’s finest craft beer, coffee, wine and food.
+Past attendees have grubbed on food by the likes of Chicken & Guns, Pine State Biscuits, Olympia Provisions and (of course) See See Motor Coffee Co.
+Local bands and DJs, including Dennis Dread, Audios Amigos, PUSHY, Acid Wash, Atomic Rust and Savage Family (just to name a few), have also performed.